Visyond/website-hugo/site/content/_index.md

             Share only specific worksheets and dashboards with specific people for better control over information flow and data privacy.
       descr: >-
         Forget about version chaos.
 Track changes and scenarios, and collaborate on spreadsheets, analyses and dashboards in a secure environment connecting teams together.
-      infoVideo: /video/Track What Is Happening in Your Projects - Visyond.mp4
+      video: /video/Track What Is Happening in Your Projects - Visyond.mp4
-      infoVideoPoster: /video/Track What Is Happening in Your Projects - Visyond.jpg
+      videoPoster: /video/grid_thumbnail.jpg
       title: Track data and its sources

-    - benefitsList:
+    - learnMore:
         - text: >-
             Multiple assumptions can coexist in the same cell.
 The last added value does not overwrite the existing ones.
 Nobody, including the spreadsheet owner, can change data entered by others.
         - text: >-